-Windows-10 upgrade notes
+Windows-10 major upgrade notes

-on the PC to be upgraded, and ensure that you can get remote access to it before
+if your licence allows) on the PC to be upgraded, and ensure that you can get remote access to it before

 As with Windows from Vista onwards, there are some programs which are better